Rhys Baker teaches science at Arthur Mellows Village College in Peterborough, UK.

 This analogy may help: Imagine you are painting your house at night.
 You need lots of light, so you switch on all of the lights in your house.
 When you finish painting, you want to watch TV in the lounge.
 Your purpose has now changed and you want the lighting (gene expression) to suit your purpose.
 You have two options:

 - Switch off the lights using light switches (change the gene expression)

 - Shoot out the lights you don't need (deleting genes and mutating DNA)

 Which one would you pick?
-It is safer to turn off the lights, even if you never want to turn it on again.
-By shooting out the light, you risk damage to the house; by deleting a gene you don't want, you risk damaging genes you do want.
+It is safer to turn off the lights, even if you never want to turn them on again.
+By shooting out the light, you risk damage to the house, just as you risk damage to genes if you delete a gene you don't want.

 Amino Acid - the building blocks of proteins; there are 20 different types

 Codon - a sequence of three organic bases in a nucleic acid that code for a specific amino acid

 Exon - Coding region of eukaryotic gene.
 Parts of the gene that are expressed

 Gene- a length of DNA made up of a number of codons; codes for a specific protein